muldjord/boobox/README.md

 * The code from this repository

 ### 3D models / components
+All required 3D models are available in the [3D models](3d_models) subdirectory.

-The 3D models and components needed to make your own BooBox, will be uploaded to printables.com soon.
+They will also be uploaded to (printables.com) soon.
 Keep an eye out at: https://www.printables.com/social/170442-muldjord/models

 ## Building and running
 ### Server daemon